-Apple introduced Live Photos feature with iPhone 6s and iPhone 6s Plus and the feature is present in the latest iPhone XS, iPhone XS Max, iPhone XR as well.
-The Live Photos feature, as you know, is a mixture of movie and still image.
-That is, a Live Photo is neither a photo nor a video.
+Apple introduced live photos feature with iPhone 6s and iPhone 6s Plus and the feature is present in the latest iPhone XS, iPhone XS Max, iPhone XR as well.
+The live photos feature, as you know, is a mixture of movie and still image.
+That is, a live photo is neither a photo nor a video.

+So how to convert live photos as jpg format photos?
 Live photos are awesome and sometimes they just make you smile.
 But for most photos, it’s not really useful and it takes up space.
 Removing live part of live photos could help you to save space and still keep the photos.
 In fact, we could duplicate live photos to still photos.
 And keep live photos or delete live photos whatever you need.
 Converting a Live Photo to a still photo is actually a really easy process, which can be accomplished in just a few short steps.

-Step 2.
-Or you can also turn off live photo function when taking a photo.
+Step 2 Or you can also turn off live photo function when taking a photo.
 Launch camera app and you'll find the Live Photo icon, which is made up of three concentric circles at the top of your screen.
 If the icon is yellow (or gold), Live Photos is currently turned on.
 To turn it off, simply tap on the icon.

 Tips: For iOS devices running iOS 11 or later, your still photos will be saved as HEIC formats automatically.
 For older iOS versions, your still photos will be saved as JPG formats on your iOS devices automatically.

-Step 1.
-Now you've saved live photos as still photos, and you need to export photos from iPhone to computer simply.
+Step 1 Now you've saved live photos as still photos, and you need to export photos from iPhone to computer simply.
 Besides, for iOS devices running iOS 11 or later, they are HIEC photos if you save them directly to computer via USB cable.
 If you want to export them to computer as JPG photos easily, you should get a free mobile tool - Syncios Mobile Manager.
 And then we'll start.

 Step 4For iOS devices running iOS 11 or later, Syncios will convert your HEIC photo(s) to JPG photo(s) and also export the original HEIC photo(s) for you in order to preview or share normally.
 For older iOS versions, Syncios will export JPG photos directly without any quality loss.

-Summary: Firstly, duplicate your live photos as still photos.
+Firstly, duplicate your live photos as still photos.
 If you were using iOS 11 or later, the still photos will be HEIC formats.
 If the iOS version is older, those still photos will be JPG photos.
 For HEIC photos, Syncios Mobile Manager supports to export HEIC photos to JPG photos and also keep your original HEIC photos.